aiforged/docs/docs/services/classification/microsoft-custom-text-classification.md

 The Microsoft Custom Text Classification Service in AIForged leverages Azure Cognitive Services for Language to enable powerful, custom document classification.
 This cloud-based API allows you to train machine learning models on your own labeled data, providing flexibility and high accuracy for text classification tasks.

-{% hint style="info" %}
+!!! info
     This service is ideal for organizations with unique document types, custom workflows, or specific classification needs that aren’t addressed by out-of-the-box models.
-{% endhint %}

 ***